cloud-gov/cg-site/content/docs/apps/events.md

 ```

 ## List All User Access Changes as CSV
 JSON is useful, but might not be a format the compliance team is familiar with.
-To print the events as a CSV file instead, add this to the end:
+To print the events as a CSV file instead, first download the [jq](https://stedolan.github.io/jq/) tool which will transform JSON into CSV.
+Next add the following command to the end of the first command:
 ```
  | jq -c -r '.resources[].entity | [ .timestamp, .actor, .type, .metadata.request.name ] | @csv' | sed -e s/\"//g
 ```